Intelligent-Robot-Course/Homework/hw9/readme.md

 <img src="https://latex.codecogs.com/svg.image?\inline&space;\textbf{X}_{true}&space;=&space;FX&plus;B(U)\\\textbf{X}_{DR}&space;=&space;FX&plus;B(U&plus;R),R&space;=&space;\begin{bmatrix}\sigma_v&space;\\&space;\sigma_w\end{bmatrix}" title="https://latex.codecogs.com/svg.image?\inline \textbf{X}_{true} = FX+B(U)\\\textbf{X}_{DR} = FX+B(U+R),R = \begin{bmatrix}\sigma_v \\ \sigma_w\end{bmatrix}" />

-The implementation of the motion model prediciton code is shown in "motion_model" function of the provided code.
-The "observation" function shows how the simulation uses (or doesn’t use) the process noise Rsim to the find the ground truth and dead reckoning estimates of the pose.
+The implementation of the motion model prediciton code is shown in "motion_model" function of the provided code [ekf_slam.py](source/ekf_slam.py).
+The "observation" function in  [ekf_slam.py](source/ekf_slam.py) shows how the simulation uses (or doesn’t use) the process noise Rsim to the find the ground truth and dead reckoning estimates of the pose.

 ### Update
 In the update phase, the observations of nearby landmarks are used to correct the location estimate.
 For every landmark observed, it is associated to a particular landmark in the known map.
 If no landmark exists in the position surrounding the landmark, it is taken as a NEW landmark.
 The distance threshold for how far a landmark must be from the next known landmark before its considered to be a new landmark is set by M_DIST_TH.